-Dormice are fully protected under The Conservation of Habitats and Species Regulations 2010 and the Wildlife and Countryside Act 1981 (as amended).
+Dormice are fully protected under the Conservation of Habitats and Species Regulations 2010 and the Wildlife and Countryside Act 1981 (as amended).

-It is an offence to;
+Therefore, it is an offence to;

-- Deliberately capture, injure or kill
+- Deliberately capture, injure or kill;

-- Deliberately disturb
+- Deliberately disturb;

-- Damage or destroy a breeding site or resting place
+- Damage or destroy a breeding site or resting place;

-- Possess or advertise/sell/exchange (dead or alive) or any part of
+- Possess or advertise/sell/exchange (dead or alive) or any part of.

-- Nut search: Examining the site for hazel nuts opened by dormice
+- Nut search: Examining the site for hazel nuts opened by dormice.

-- Nest search: Examining the site for dormice nests
+- Nest search: Examining the site for dormice nests.

 Licensing and Mitigation